Aciphex Lawsuits: Kidney Complications

-Aciphex can be prescribed in two forms, a delayed-release tablet or a delayed-released capsule referred to as “Aciphex Spinkle.”
+The drug can be prescribed in two forms, a delayed-release tablet or a delayed-released capsule referred to as “Aciphex Sprinkle.”
 Delayed-release tablets are swallowed whole as a standard pill while Aciphex Sprinkle is administered by sprinkling the opened capsule over a food or liquid to be consumed.

-In addition to being prescribed to combat symptoms of heartburn and acid reflux, Aciphex can be used to treat symptoms similar to Zollinger-Ellison syndrome in which the stomach produces too much acid.
+In addition to being prescribed to combat symptoms of heartburn and acid reflux, it can be used to treat symptoms similar to Zollinger-Ellison syndrome in which the stomach produces too much acid.

 As a drug class proton pump inhibitors routinely rank as one of the most prescribed type of drugs with reported sales indicating 15 million individual prescriptions to Americans per year.
-However, while these drugs are immensely popular there have been multiple complications discovered to be associated with use of Aciphex and other PPI drugs.
+However, while these drugs are immensely popular there have been multiple complications discovered to be associated with use PPI drugs.

 PPI popularity has led to dozens of studies being conducted to discover what the true effects of extended drug use may be.
 These studies have yielded shocking data in the previous two years as results have indicated a strong connection between PPI use and chronic kidney disease (CKD).

-With health complications associated with Aciphex and other PPI drugs occurring in increasing numbers, dangerous drug attorneys are actively investigating lawsuits for PPI victims who suffered from health complications associated with their drug prescription.
+With health complications associated with PPI drugs occurring in increasing numbers, dangerous drug attorneys are actively investigating lawsuits for PPI victims who suffered from health complications associated with their drug prescription.